- Police Services

 An automated dialing system will make a daily phone call at a designated time to each of the YANA members.
 The YANA member presses“1” to indicate they are doing okay or presses “3” if they are not okay and in need of police assistance.
 If a YANA member does not respond, the system repeats two additional calls over a limited time.
 If there continues to be no response, our Police Department Dispatch is made aware and will make a final call attempt.
 A Police Officer will then do a welfare check at the resident where no contact is made and emergency medical aid may be summoned, if necessary.

-If a Paradise Valley resident has questions about the program or is interested in enrolling themselves or someone they know, they are asked to call (480)348-3567 and leave a message with our Community Resource Officer.
-Their call will be returned as soon as possible.
+If a Paradise Valley resident has questions about the program or is interested in enrolling themselves or someone they know, they are asked to contact our Community Resource Officer at (480)348-3567 or at CRO@paradisevalleyaz.gov

-The YANA program is one of the many ways the Paradise Valley Police Volunteers show they care.
+The YANA program is one of the many ways the Town of Paradise Valley shows they care.